andrewc4662/sep11-freedom-project/entries/entry01.md

 ## EDP

-I would say that I am currently on level 2 of the enjineering design process because I oculd define the problem I am trying to solve but I would need to research it a little more and keep researching/tinkering with Firebase and Melon.js.
+I would say that I am currently on level 2 of the engineering design [process](https://hstatsep.github.io/students/#edp) because I oculd define the problem I am trying to solve but I would need to research it a little more and keep researching/tinkering with Firebase and Melon.js.
 I feel like I am very close to 3 as I have brainstormed a little bit but with more research i will lock in what type of game I will create.

 ## Skills